How Many Weeks and Working Days Are in 2025

 | Minus BC statutory holidays | -10 |

-After adjusting for vacation and leave, most BC employees work about 230–236 days, or 46–47 working weeks.
+After adjusting for vacation and leave, most BC employees work about 230 to 236 days per year, or 46 to 47 working weeks.

 A leap year adds one extra day, creating 366 total days.
 If February 29 is a weekday, it slightly increases the working days for that year.